rust-lang/book/src/ch08-01-vectors.md

 To change the value that the mutable reference refers to, we have to use the dereference operator (`*`) to get to the value in `i` before we can use the `+=` operator.
-We’ll talk more about the dereference operator in the ["Following the Pointer to the Value with the Dereference Operator"][deref] section of Chapter 15.
+We’ll talk more about the dereference operator in the [“Following the Pointer to the Value with the Dereference Operator”][deref] section of Chapter 15.

 ### Using an Enum to Store Multiple Types